ynnckth/windfarms/README.md

 Enable static website hosting on the storage account.
 This will create a storage container called *$web*.

-Upload your static frontend files (output of build task) into the storage container and access it through the configured endpoint of the storage account.
+Upload your static frontend files (output of build task and a config file) into the storage container and access it through the configured endpoint of the storage account.

 ```
 $ cd WindfarmDashboard/client